ansible/community-docs/contributor_path.rst

 Contributor summit
 ------------------

 Take part and meet other contributors in the global quarterly `Ansible Contributor Summit <https://github.com/ansible/community/wiki/Contributor-Summit>`_ virtually or in-person.
+Subscribe to `The Bullhorn newsletter <https://docs.ansible.com/ansible/devel/community/communication.html#the-bullhorn>`_ to know when these take place.

 Teach others
 ============